Nick8735/Training/README.md

 * HTML5
 * CSS3
+* JS

 ## Frameworks, Libraries & Programs Used

 1. Bootstrap 4.4.1
 * Bootstrap was used to support only with the Nav Bar and Footer.
 2. Git
-* Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub. - In the future, I will exercise more discretion in utilizing commits and focus on providing more detailed commits that highlight significant code milestones.
+* Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 3. GitHub
 * Github was used to store project coding after being pushed.
-4. Figma
+4. Balsamic
-*  Figma was used to support with design and planning.
+*  Balsamic was used to support with design and planning.
 5. Shutterstock
 * Shutterstock was used to format images.
+6. W3Schools
+* supported with adding link to function in JS.
+* supported with avice on Stopping of the next button function when incorrect answer is performed.

 # Testing